My Mormon Perspective on Blessing Children

 6 November 2015

-I learned this morning that leadership of The Church of Jesus Christ of Latter-day Saints (the largest Mormon denomination and that in which I am a member) has chosen to prohibit the Church from baptizing or blessing minor children of gays, and to require adult children of married gays to disavow their parents' marriage before the Church may baptize them.
+I learned this morning that leadership of The Church of Jesus Christ of Latter-day Saints (the largest Mormon denomination and that in which I am a member) has chosen to prohibit the Church from baptizing or blessing minor children of gay persons, and to require adult children of married gay persons to disavow their parents’ marriage before the Church may baptize them.
 While I love and support the Church and its leaders, I disagree with these new policies.
 Here are my reasons.

 First, the new policies do not reflect my understanding of Christianity.

 In the Bible, we read that multitudes followed Jesus from Galilee to the coasts of Judaea beyond Jordan, and he healed them there.
 His antagonists also came to him, challenging his moral authority.
 They asked about the morality of divorce.
 He told them there are usually better alternatives.
 His disciples joined in the questioning, asking him about the morality of marriage generally.
 He told them hard things.

 Then the disciples noticed some in the multitude bringing children to Jesus, asking that he would bless the children.
 Perhaps the disciples were aggravated by the antagonistic challenges to their leader.
 Maybe they were disoriented by his hard answers to their own questions.
 Whatever their reasons, the disciples rebuked the children.
 But Jesus said, “Suffer little children, and forbid them not, to come unto me: for of such is the kingdom of heaven.”

 Jesus laid his hands on the children.
 Then he departed.